 We can do the same thing for precipitation, and in this case the calibration is a more pressing issue, because the “raw” CFSv2 forecasts are severely over-confident.
 What this means is that anyone using uncalibrated precipitation data from the CFSv2 model is likely to be disappointed, and decisions made from the uncalibrated CFSv2 forecasts are likely to end badly.

-How about another illustration of poor reliability in long-range forecasts?
+How about another illustration of poor forecast reliability in long-range forecasts?
 This example is taken from a game developed by the HEPEX group to illustrate the application of seasonal forecasts to a real-world problem (summer water management).
 In the game, the player reacts to probability forecasts of water reservoir levels, and some of the forecasts have better “reliability” than others.
-According to the game instructions, the reliability measures how often the outcome falls within the forecast range – a somewhat different definition from the one stated above, but qualitatively similar.
+According to the game instructions, the forecast reliability measures how often the outcome falls within the forecast range – a somewhat different definition from the one stated above, but qualitatively similar.
 Here’s a snippet from the instructions:

-After playing the game, it becomes clear that poor reliability seriously hampers the decision process, because the outcome too often falls outside the predicted range.
+After playing the game, it becomes clear that poor forecast reliability seriously hampers the decision process, because the outcome too often falls outside the predicted range.
 In other words, the forecast probability does not correspond to the range of outcomes when the reliability is poor.
-Try the game for yourself – it’s instructive and entertaining, and it illustrates the importance of reliability.
+Try the game for yourself – it’s instructive and entertaining, and it illustrates the importance of forecast reliability.

 In summary, the notion of forecast reliability is actually quite simple; it’s just a fundamental measure of the quality of a probability forecast.
 In other words, do the probabilities mean what they say?
 Does the probability misconstrue the actual risk, or is it “true” to the actual risk?
 At the World Climate Service, we argue that probability forecasts simply must be reliable if they’re going to be used for decision making; if they’re not reliable, then as the saying goes, “all bets are off”.